 Most files have been removed from this site.
 They will be incorporated in interactive eBook format created by Edwina R. Justice.
-The first two ebooks can be viewed in the iBooks Store at iTunes.com.
-They are made for the iPad with interactive widgets and can also be viewed on computer with iBooks app.
+The ebooks can be viewed in the iBooks Store at iTunes.com.
+They are made for the iPad, iPhone, & Mac with interactive widgets.
+Current iBooks app is required.